NVIDIA/tensorrt-laboratory/examples/10_Internals/README.md

     * `Enqueue` launches the inference calculuation and adds a `cudaEvent_t` to the stream to be triggered when the inference calcuation is finished and the `ExecutionContext` can be released.
   * `Resources`
-    * Combines the above set of resources into a single `yais::Resources` class capable of being associated with a `yais::Context`.
+    * Combines the above set of resources into a single `playground::Resources` class capable of being associated with a `playground::Context`.

 ## Examples